-Represent your community in the restorative justice process by serving on a restorative accountability board hearing.
+Represent your community in the restorative justice process by serving on a restorative community board hearing.
 Volunteers are essential to the success of court diversion, as they represent the voice of the community and help participants understand how their actions have affected others.
 Serve on a board that designs strength based contracts for youth that have committed an offense of the law.
 Training is provided.
-Board hearings occur monthly and are coordinated by the CAB coordinators in both our North and South offices.
+Board hearings generally occur monthly.

 Who can volunteer?